ckerr/blog-hugo/content/post/movie-sign-the-10th-victim.md

 The first thing you'll notice when watching is that the film flat-out *looks* sensational.
-It's one of the "grooviest" films you'll ever see, with scene after scene of 60s Pop eye candy
+It's one of the "grooviest" films you'll ever see, with scene after scene of 60s Pop eye candy:

 {{< gallery
   "/images/10th-victim-first-meeting.jpg"